pink0D/TechnicPF/README.md

 # About
 TechnicPF is an Arduino library for controlling Power Functions motors.

+For an end-to-end Arduino solution for remote control of Power Functions motors, please consider the [GeekShield](https://github.com/pink0D/GeekShield/).

 Author: Dmitry Akulov [pink0D.github@gmail.com](mailto:pink0D.github@gmail.com)

 # Table of contents